 - Lets discuss each of the three major reasons for why did the saber tooth tiger become extinct:

 At the time of saber tooth tiger extinction, the ice age was ending.
 Glaciers were melting, changes in seasons and rainfall occurred, causing disturbance in the local ecosystems.
-Rise in temperature may have effected the living of most of these megafauna and something extraordinary might also have happened only during this ice age that might have caused the extinction.
+Rise in temperature may have affected the living of most of these megafauna and something extraordinary might also have happened only during this ice age that might have caused the extinction.
 Another esoteric theory with no proof suggests that climate changes may have caused diseases that may have led to the saber tooth tiger extinction.

 Saber tooth tiger mainly hunted ground sloths, deer and bison which were at the verge of extinction at the end of last ice age due to climate change.
 The population of Bison fell significantly when due to climate change large grasslands turned into forests.
 In addition to this when humans reached North America at the end of last ice age, they also hunted bison for food and thus caused food competition for saber tooth tiger.
 This decrease in food supply has been suggested as one of the major cause of extinction of sabe tooth tiger.